 The rumours and spectacular version of events caught the imagination.
 It spread.

-It’s these types of stories we must be careful about, even though, as a guerilla, we may use them to differentiate our brand stories from those of our competitors.
+It’s these types of stories we must be careful about, even though, as marketing people, we may use them to differentiate our brand stories from those of our competitors.